RadiationSickness/Salsify-Code-Excercise/README.md

 # Salsify-Code-Excercise

-## Development server
+## Setup
+Follow the steps below to setup and run the application:
+1. Ensure you are using Node `v16.10.0 or greater`
+2. Navigate in to the `/salsify-code-exercise` folder
+3. Run `npm install`
-Ensure you are using Node `v16.10.0 or greater` Navigate in to the `/salsify-code-exercise` folder and Run `npm run start` for a dev server.
+4. Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-OR
+    **OR**

-Run `docker-compose up` if you prefer to use docker.
+5. Run `docker-compose up` if you prefer to use docker (will require Docker to be installed and running on local machine).

 ## Work Flow
  - Created Typescript version of the data service provided